bjmorgan/py-sc-fermi/docs/source/migrating_to_v3.rst

-The two models diverge smoothly with occupancy; there is no level below which they are guaranteed to agree. py-sc-fermi emits a ``DiluteLimitWarning`` when a solved occupancy exceeds ``DefectSystem.occupancy_warning_threshold`` (1% by default, and adjustable) -- a heuristic prompt to check a result by hand, not a boundary below which the models agree.
+The two models diverge smoothly with occupancy; there is no level below which they are guaranteed to agree. py-sc-fermi emits a ``DiluteLimitWarning`` when a solved occupancy exceeds ``DefectSystem.occupancy_warning_threshold`` (1% by default, and adjustable).
+It is a heuristic prompt to check a result by hand, not a boundary below which the models agree.
 High occupancy is also where py-sc-fermi's dilute, non-interacting-defect assumption is increasingly worth questioning.